Newsletters and Press Releases

 Bloomfield Township Public Library Logo

 The sale takes place on the lower level of the Library and includes thousands of books and audiovisual materials for all ages and interests, conveniently sorted into more than 50 categories.
-Features this month include comics in magazine and book form, Spanish and Japanese language books, as well as classics and fine arts DVDs, both foreign and domestic, that have never been opened.
-Adult fiction by Clancy and Child will be half-off and there are many great items for last- minute Father’s Day gifts.
+Features of this sale include gorgeous art books and classic literature for children and teens.

 The sale always includes a wide array of subjects, and a room dedicated to music and film.
 Debit cards can be used for any amount, and credit card purchases may be used with a $5 minimum purchase.